marky1zz/Landing_page/README.md

 # Landing_page

-Just a simple landing page for Attack on titan
+Just a simple landing page for Attack on titan.